 - Unencumbered licensure as a registered nurse

-- Official Graduate Record Examination (GRE) scores (verbal, quantitative, and writing in 50th percentile or better is preferred).
+- Official Graduate Record Examination (GRE) scores.
 The GRE should be taken within the last 5 years and it is recommend that your test date is no later than April 30th to ensure your official scores will be posted in NursingCAS by the July 1st deadline.
 Please use score report code 4373.
 This is the official code for TCU Nurse Anesthesia.

 - Weighted GPA 3.0 or greater